Andres-CS/CLT/README.md

 - startvm.sh - Lists VMs available, and user selects which machine to start. :-1:
 - Tmux - Folder that connects scripts related to tmux emulator. :-1:
 - skeleton-sfy5php8.sh - Runs symfony-cli to create a skeleton project w/ maker and doctrine bundles using php8. :heavy_check_mark:
-- runssh.sh - Lists the configured Hosts and displays selecive menue to run SSH. :-1:
+- runssh.sh - Lists the configured Hosts and displays selecive menue to run SSH. :heavy_check_mark:
 ## Powershell
 The following a the scripts in the **MASTER**  branch working ready for use :